nimiq/developer-center/migration/migration-integrators.md

 2. [`getTransactionHashesByAddress`](https://www.nimiq.com/developers/build/set-up-your-own-node/rpc-docs/#gettransactionhashesbyaddress): Fetch transaction hashes associated with a given address.
 3. [`getBlockNumber`](https://www.nimiq.com/developers/build/set-up-your-own-node/rpc-docs/#getblocknumber): Returns the current head block of the node.
 4. [`getBlockByNumber`](https://www.nimiq.com/developers/build/set-up-your-own-node/rpc-docs/#getblockbynumber): Returns the block at the specified height
-5. [`getRawTransactionInfo`](https://www.nimiq.com/developers/build/set-up-your-own-node/rpc-docs/#getrawtransactioninfo): Get raw transaction details, including the block number and number of confirmations.
+5. [`getRawTransactionInfo`](https://www.nimiq.com/developers/build/set-up-your-own-node/rpc-docs/#getrawtransactioninfo): Get raw transaction details by decoding a serialized transaction.
 6. [`isConsensusEstablished`](https://www.nimiq.com/developers/build/set-up-your-own-node/rpc-docs/#isconsensusestablished): Returns a boolean specifying if the node has established consensus with the network.
 7. [`createBasicTransaction`](https://www.nimiq.com/developers/build/set-up-your-own-node/rpc-docs/#createbasictransaction): Create a signed transaction and returns a hex-encoded representation without broadcasting it.
 All `create*Transaction` RPC methods also have an equivalent `send*Transaction` version in order to create and broadcast the transaction one-go.
-8. [`sendRawTransaction`](https://www.nimiq.com/developers/build/set-up-your-own-node/rpc-docs/#sendrawtransaction): Sends the given serialised and signed transaction to the network.
+8. [`sendRawTransaction`](https://www.nimiq.com/developers/build/set-up-your-own-node/rpc-docs/#sendrawtransaction): Sends the given serialized and signed transaction to the network.

 ### Shutdown of PoW Nodes